 What is Cyclocross?

-Cyclo-cross is a form of bicycle racing.
-Races typically take place in the autumn and winter, and consist of many laps of a short course featuring pavement, wooded trails, grass, steep hills and obstacles requiring the rider to quickly dismount, carry the bike while navigating the obstruction and remount.
+Cyclocross is a form of bicycle racing.
+Riders race laps around a short course (1.5-2 miles) that usually features pavement, wooded trails, grass, steep hills, and obstacles requiring the rider to quickly dismount, and carry the bike while navigating the obstruction and remount.
+Races last 30-60 minutes depending on the classification of the rider.

 How do I get started?

 Find and join a local CX practice.
 If there isn’t one around, set up some makeshift barriers in your backyard or local park, find a hill to practice run ups, and get practicing techniques and skills.

 Speaking of techniques and skills, learn the basics: barriers, dismounts and remounts, shouldering the bike, riding through mud or sand, and soon.
 Youtube can be a great teacher.